 - 1. Where "required" is used it means as required by Council. - 2.
-If activity is conducted outdoors, the work area is to be roofed and bunded to - prevent stormwater ingress into the sewerage system.
+If activity is conducted outdoors, the work area is to be roofed and bunded to - a.
+All drainage from floors in food preparation areas is required to pass through a floor waste basket. - 4.
+Food preparation activities need to comply with sound housekeeping practices including: (a) Floor must be dry swept before washing.(b) Pre-wiping of all utensils, plates, bowls etc. to the scrap bin before washing

-3. All drainage from floors in food preparation areas is required to pass through a floor waste basket. - 4.
-Food preparation activities need to comply with sound housekeeping practices including: (a) Floor must be dry swept before washing. (b) Pre-wiping of all utensils, plates, bowls etc. to the scrap bin before washing - up. (c) Use of a food waste disposal unit is not permitted.
+- up. (c) Use of a food waste disposal unit is not permitted.